 Two of the items on the survey reference the period since the child was 15 months old, which was appropriate for the survey administration that occurred when the child was 2½ years old.
 Since this survey administration will occur when the child is 3½ years old, and to people who already answered these questions when their child was 15 months old, we would like to modify the items as indicated here.

-Has [CHILD] made any emergency room visits since (he/she) was 15 months old?
+Has [CHILD] made any emergency room visits in the past year?

 YES 1